L337LUKE/ansible-lemp-laravel/README.md

 There is an additional config file but you will most likely never need to touch this, but further info for configuring this can be found in the [ansible docs](http://docs.ansible.com/ansible/intro_configuration.html).

-**Never** Much like the vault section above never add these to your VCS.
+**Never** Much like the vault section above never add this to your VCS.

 <br>